gianpierodiblasi/pizzApazzAinfinity/README.md

 I'm a Java developer, I love Java, I love NetBeans, I love everything in Java, but sadly Java for desktop (and browser) is a mess.
 So, I decided to rewrite pizzApazzA in JavaScript (to be more precise in ES6).

 But...
-OMG!!
+OMG!
 I can't live without strong typization!
 So what can I do?
 I can develop in Java and transpile in JavaScript.
 Well I need a transpiler and there are several Java to JavaScript transpiler; but I'm a Java developer!
 So why don't write a transpiler by myself?
 Yes, but this is [another history](https://github.com/gianpierodiblasi/josetta).

+Ok, so I was talking about JavaScript and the web.
 I want everyone from everywhere can use pizzApazzA, with a pc, a mac, a chromebook, a tablet and everything able to run a browser.

 I'm not a professional JavaScript developer; I consider myself a simply good JavaScript developer and I know that several things can be done better (starting from the build system... why to use ANT for a JavaScript build?
 Am I crazy?); so, if you have any suggestion to